k21971/EvilHack/doc/evilhack-changelog.md

 - More tweaks to hurtling monsters/players
 - Oracle fully reset if oracle level is bones level
 - Fix: tweak to last commit
+- Wand of striking/force bolt spell has a chance to knock back its target